teesloane/snippet-bar/README.md

 * * *

-Made with <3, and 100+ screenshares, by Bronek and Tyler.
+Made with <3 and 100+ screenshares.
+By Tyler and Bronek.